Skilled Nursing Costs in 2025

 Skilled nursing costs vary by location.
-Fortunately, it’s frequently covered by insurance programs like Medicare and Medicaid.
+Fortunately, this care is frequently covered by Medicare and Medicaid.

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines